Understanding Process and Final Product Quality in a Flotation Plant

 dtype: int64

-Since duplicate timestamps occurred at hourly intervals rather than every 20 seconds, all columns were aggregated to hourly intervals for further analysis.
+Since duplicate timestamps occurred at hourly intervals rather than every 20 seconds, all columns were aggregated to hourly intervals by averaging their values for each hour.

 1. Comparing Flotation Columns